← Back to Blog

 Cloud Security

-Executive summary (short & tasty): I hacked a cloud service where a vulnerable EC2-hosted web app with a server-side fetch feature exposed the instance metadata surface via SSRF, allowing temporary IAM role credentials to be disclosed.
+Executive summary: I hacked a cloud service where a vulnerable EC2-hosted web app with a server-side fetch feature exposed the instance metadata surface via SSRF, allowing temporary IAM role credentials to be disclosed.
 The chain illustrates how a tiny input-validation slip can become a catastrophic cloud identity compromise.

 This document covers: reconnaissance, enumeration, exploitation characterization (redacted), credential validation (redacted), pivot scenarios (conceptual), detection opportunities, remediation playbook, and a prioritized hardening checklist.
 All live identifiers are replaced with REDACTED_* tokens.